Marcus Venerius Secundio

 Marcus Venerius Secundio was a Roman impresario who produced plays in Greek and Latin, and a custodian of the temple of Venus at Pompeii.
-Marcus was a former slave, who after he was freed applied himself to organizing theatrical performances.
-He was a financial success, and improved his social standing and garnered prestige.
-Marcus lived in the 1st century and was probably born around the beginning of the Christian era and died a few years before the eruption of Mount Vesuvius in 79.
+Marcus was a former slave, who, after his manumission, applied himself to organizing theatrical performances.
+He enjoyed financial success, improving his social standing, and garnering prestige.
+Marcus lived in the 1st century: he was probably born around the beginning of the Christian era and died a few years before the eruption of Mount Vesuvius in 79.
 Analysis of his remains suggests that he was about 60 years old when he died.
-His name occurs in the wax tablet archive of his contemporary the banker Caecilius Iucundus.
-The discovery that Marcus put on performances in Greek is strong evidence that ancient Greek must have been an accessible language along with classical Latin in ancient Rome.
+His name occurs in the wax tablet archive of his contemporary, the banker Caecilius Iucundus.
+The discovery of Marcus having put on performances in Greek is strong evidence that ancient Greek must have been an accessible language, along with classical Latin in ancient Rome.

 Discovery

-Marcus' remains were found in early August 2021, in a spacious tomb, which was opened in mid-July during excavations in the Porta Sarno Necropolis area in Pompeii.
-At the time the area where the tomb was found was not yet open to the public.
+Marcus's remains were found in early August 2021 in a spacious tomb, which had been opened in mid-July during excavations in the Porta Sarno Necropolis area in Pompeii.
+At the time, the area where the tomb was found was not yet open to the public.
 Director Gabriel Zuchtriegel intends eventually to open the area to visitors.
 Excavations began in July 2021 under the leadership of Llorenç Alapont, professor of Prehistory and Archaeology at the University of Valencia.
-The remains were discovered at the beginning of August 2021 by Alapont and archaeologist Luana Toniolo, in collaboration with anthropologist Valeria Amoretti of the Archaeological Park of Pompeii.
+The remains were discovered by Alapont and archaeologist Luana Toniolo, in collaboration with anthropologist Valeria Amoretti of the Archaeological Park of Pompeii.
+The team was also joined by two groups of undergraduates organized by ArchaeoSpain.

 Tomb and remains

 The tomb consists of a cell of 1.6 x 2.4 metres within a larger enclosure; the facade of the enclosure has traces of murals showing green plants on a blue background.
-Marcus' skeletal remains, found in the cell, were in good condition.
+Marcus's skeletal remains, found in the cell, were in good condition.
 A small part of the scalp had been mummified, with white hair and the left ear still clearly visible.
-Why part was mummified, and whether this is the result of intentional treatment, are questions which require further research.
-The survival of Marcus' remains is remarkable since it was the usual practice for Romans to cremate their dead.
-The enclosure also contained two cremation urns, one belonging to a woman named Novia Amabilis, and various grave goods were recovered.
+Why part of him was mummified, and whether this is the result of intentional treatment, are questions that require further research.
+The survival of Marcus' remains is remarkable, since it was the usual practice for Romans to cremate their dead.
+The enclosure also contained two cremation urns, one belonging to a woman named Novia Amabilis, and various grave goods.